Lmpessoa/Mainframe/README.md

 ## Usage

-Using the Terminal toolkit is really easy and simple as I outlined.
+Using the Mainframe toolkit is really easy and simple as I outlined.
 However, I thought it would be best if it was given it's own separate documentation.
-You can see how to start using the Terminal toolkit [here](/Lmpessoa/Terminal/wiki).
+You can see how to start using it [here](/Lmpessoa/Mainframe/wiki).

+## Contributing

+Contributions are welcome!
+Although you can at any time just fork and open a PR when you're done, I believe it is a good practice to open an issue regarding the changes you want to make before you start.
+It helps not having people working on the same issue at the same time and enable others to take part in communicating over the issue thus take time to listen and discuss any issue before implementation.
+We don't have an explicit code of conduct, just be respectful and remember that it's just normal people doing this for free on their free time.

+About code, I follow a slightly different linting for my C# code but most can be resumed to not breaking a line before a new block (i.e. '{' are always on the same line as the previous declaration).
+It does not mean your PR will be rejected if you don't follow it strictly but I may have to spend a few more time fixing it before merging.

+Just remember any contributions you make to code are gifted to the project and will thereby be covered by the MIT license.

+In case you don't feel comfortable messing with the code but still have bugs or ideas you'd like to be considered, you can also open an issue explaining what it is.
+No issue will be  left without an answer.